Natterhorn/teamtournament/_pages/tournament-rules new.md

 ### **Team Construction**
 Teams will be made of 3 players.

-* Teams may not have any duplicate Characters or Crisis Cards
+* Teams may not have any duplicate Characters
-* Teams may have duplicate Tactics cards
+* Teams may have duplicate Tactics or Crisis Cards

 [comment]: # (* Teams may have duplicate Unrestricted Tactics cards)